cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     connection = getConnection()
     // only call the fee module callbacks if the connection supports incentivization. if IsSupportedFeature(connection, "INCENTIVE_V1") {
+        // If the INCENTIVE feature is enabled on the connection, then the acknowledgement
+        // is a marshalled struct containing the forward relayer address as  a string (called forward_relayer),
+        // and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).

         // get the forward relayer from the acknowledgement
         // and pay fees to forward and reverse relayers.
         // reverse_relayer is submitter of acknowledgement message